How to File for a Tax Extension for a Federal Return

 Unfortunately, your payment is still due by the April 15 deadline if you owe taxes.
 Filing an extension doesn't give you additional time to address any taxes that are owed, and the IRS charges interest and sometimes even penalties on tax payments made after the April deadline.
 If it turns out that you do owe the IRS money, or if you even think you might, it's best to send payment for the amount you've estimated when you submit your extension.

 It's usually a good idea to go ahead and prepare your tax return in April even if you don't file it yet for this reason.
 It will at least give you a rough idea of what you owe—if you owe.

 Don't worry if your estimate is wrong and it turns out that you don't owe that much after all.
 The IRS will send you a refund, and it's better to be safe than penalized and sorry.
 And if you end up owing more than what you estimated, you'll at least have cut your penalties and interest to just the portion of the tax debt that you were short.

 Asking for the Extension

-Download and complete Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, from the IRS website.
+Download Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, from the IRS website.
 If you've calculated that you probably owe tax, write a check for that amount and mail the extension form with your check.

 It's possible to file an extension and pay federal taxes using a credit or debit card.
-Several IRS-approved credit and debit card services can be found on the IRS webpage Paying Taxes by Credit or Debit Card.
+Several IRS-approved credit and debit card services can be found on the IRS website: Paying Taxes by Credit or Debit Card.
 This comes with a word of warning, however.
 These are third-party services and they charge fees for the courtesy of processing tax payments.